Surgical Tables for Spinal Surgery: Complete Equipment Selection Guide

 They typically provide strong radiolucency and core positioning features without the most advanced deformity-focused capabilities.

-B) Deformity / Complex Reconstruction Tables
+Deformity and Complex Reconstruction Tables

 - greater flexion/extension ranges